Higher-dimensional spatial extremes via single-site conditioning: Australian temperature extremes

 \subsection{Data}

 We analyze temperature data for Australia from the HadGHCND global gridded dataset \citep{Caesaretal06}.
 These are observed data translated onto a relatively coarse $2.5^\circ \times 3.75^\circ$ grid, with 72 points covering Australia; see the top-left panel of Figure~\ref{fig:deformation}.
-A complete record of daily maximum temperatures is available from 1/1/1957 - 31/12/2014, and we focus on the summer temperatures recorded in December, January and February.
+A complete record of daily maximum temperatures is available from 1/1/1957 - 31/12/2014, and to account for the seasonality of temperature data we focus on the summer temperatures recorded in December, January and February.
 This yields a total of 5234 days of observations at the 72 locations.
 The same data, recorded until the end of 2011, were analyzed in \citet{Winteretal16} using non-spatial models, where the focus lay in investigating the effects of the El Ni\~no Southern Oscillation (ENSO).

 We transform the marginal distributions to unit Laplace, using the empirical distribution function at each site.
+In common with most works on extreme value dependence modelling, we do not attempt to explicitly account for the small amount of uncertainty introduced through use of estimated distribution functions.
 The choice of the double exponential-tailed Laplace distribution is motivated by the fact that we may anticipate independence at long range, and by allowing the margins of $Z^0$ to follow distribution~\eqref{eq:deltaLaplace}, this feature can be captured.
 An alternative to empirical transformation is to use a semi-parametric marginal transformation, modelling the upper tail with a univariate generalized Pareto distribution.
 In high-dimensional datasets this becomes more laborious as one needs to select a threshold and check the model at each site; failing to do so can lead to poor marginal fits that may impact upon dependence structure estimation.
 On the other hand, the semi-parametric transformation is more useful for back-transforming simulations to the original scale in the extremes.